The problem of obesity

-First, a child is more likely to have health issues early on in life.
-Second, children also face weight bias and bullying.
+First, a child with obesity is more likely to have health issues early on in life.
+Second, children also face discrimination and bullying because of their weight.

-Children and adolescents impacted by obesity often find themselves the target of bullying.
-This bullying can take place in the classroom, in your neighborhood and even in your own home.
+Children and adolescents with obesity often find themselves the target of bullying.
+This bullying can take place in the classroom, in your neighborhood, and even in your own home.
 It is very important to recognize this type of behavior and address it quickly.
 The Obesity Action Coalition (OAC), a nonprofit organization dedicated to educating and advocating for those affected by obesity, provides valuable resources on weight bullying.

 How do we treat childhood obesity?

 You may be thinking to yourself, “I know my child is affected by obesity, but I don’t know what to do.”
 This is not uncommon.
-Treating childhood obesity is similar to treating obesity in adults; however, it is important to keep very open lines of communication with your children about treatment.
+Treating childhood obesity is similar to treating obesity in adults; however, it is important to communicate with your children about treatment.
 Children will often not share their feelings as they fear disappointing you as their parent.

 There are various treatments available for childhood obesity.
-This includes behavioral and lifestyle changes, pharmacotherapy and bariatric surgery.
+These include: behavioral and lifestyle changes, pharmacotherapy and bariatric surgery.
 We are going to focus on bariatric surgery in this section.
 Children with severe obesity, a body mass index (BMI) of 120% above the 95th percentile, usually require a combination of all three of these treatments in order to reach a healthy weight.

-A child’s examination by his or her pediatrician or primary care doctor will involve assessing the food a child eats, physical activity level, blood work, and more.
+A child’s examination by his or her pediatrician or primary care doctor will evaluate the food a child eats, physical activity level, sleep habits, blood work, and more.
 With this information, you can begin to discuss treatment options.

 Metabolic and bariatric surgery, commonly referred to as weight loss surgery, is the most effective treatment for adults affected by severe obesity.
 This surgery has been shown to produce long-lasting weight-loss and improvement in many obesity-related conditions such as type 2 diabetes, high blood pressure, and sleep apnea, poor quality of life, and premature death.
 Currently, the most common operations being performed in children affected by severe obesity are the laparoscopic Roux-en-Y gastric bypass (RYGB) and laparoscopic vertical sleeve gastrectomy (VSG).
-The goal of bariatric surgery is to provide the most benefit possible with the lowest risk.
-Many research studies have been done and are continuing to evaluate outcomes following bariatric surgery in adolescents.
+The goal of pediatric weight management and surgery is to provide the most benefit possible with the lowest risk.
+Many research studies have been done and are continuing to evaluate outcomes following bariatric surgery in adolescents and children.
 The information and recommendations below are based on a recent review of the medical literature and extensive discussion by a panel of experts in this area.

 TYPE 2 DIABETES MELLITUS (T2DM)

 Compared with Type 1 (or juvenile) diabetes, T2DM usually develops later in life, and is associated with obesity.
 Insulin, the hormone that controls blood sugar, is produced but the tissues that normally break down and store sugar are not as sensitive to insulin, leading to both high insulin levels and high sugar levels.
 Some children and adolescents affected by obesity develop T2DM early.
-This is a long-standing disease that tends to worsen over time.
+This is a chronic disease that tends to worsen over time.
 Children with diabetes are at increased risk for high blood pressure, high cholesterol and liver disease.
 Uncontrolled T2DM can cause early heart disease, kidney failure, vision loss, and early death.
 Research suggests that adolescents who undergo bariatric surgery can have significant improvement or may no longer have T2DM, and bariatric surgery is significantly better than treatment with medications alone.

 NON-ALCOHOLIC FATTY LIVER DISEASE AND NON-ALCOHOLIC STEATOHEPATITIS

-Approximately 38% of children and adolescents affected by obesity have fatty deposition in their livers.
+Approximately 38% of children and adolescents affected by obesity have fat that builds up in their livers.
 This is higher than the 5% of normal-weight individuals.
 Also, about 9% of youth with obesity have associated inflammation which is called steatohepatitis.
-This is higher than the 1% of lean children.
-Studies have shown that such fatty deposition and inflammation may lead to damage, also known as cirrhosis, fibrosis, or scarring in the liver.
-This has been shown to improve in adolescents who have undergone bariatric surgery.
+This is higher than the 1% of lean children and adolescents.
+Studies have shown that such fat and inflammation in the liver may lead to damage, also known as cirrhosis, fibrosis, or scarring.
+This damage has been shown to improve in adolescents who have undergone bariatric surgery.

 We are still learning about risk factors for heart disease in children affected by obesity.
 Research shows that childhood obesity may lead to a higher risk for heart and vascular diseases in adulthood.
 Weight-loss from bariatric surgery has been shown to improve several such risk factors in adults.
 However, for children and adolescents, these effects would take many years to measure.
 Research studies are still ongoing in this area.

-Adolescents affected by obesity often also experience depression.
-Adolescents who undergo weight-loss surgery often see improvement in their emotional wellbeing.
-Conversely, weight-loss studies suggest that adult patients seem to be at slightly increased risk for suicide after bariatric surgery.
-We recommend that adolescents with depression before surgery are treated and stable before surgery and monitored closely for signs of depression after surgery.
+Children and adolescents with obesity often also experience depression.
+Adolescents who undergo metabolic and bariatric surgery often see improvement in their emotional wellbeing.
+Conversely, studies suggest that adults seem to be at slightly increased risk for suicide after bariatric surgery.
+We recommend that children with depression before surgery are treated and stable before surgery and monitored closely for signs of depression after surgery.

 OBSTRUCTIVE SLEEP APNEA

-Up to 22% of children and adolescents with obesity have obstructive sleep apnea.
-This medical problem is characterized by shallow breathing or pauses in breathing during sleep.
-Sleep apnea in children can cause daytime sleepiness and problems focusing at school, as well as behavioral problems.
+Up to 22% of children and adolescents with obesity have obstructive sleep apnea (OSA).
+This medical problem is characterized by loud snoring or pauses in breathing during sleep.
+Sleep apnea scan cause daytime sleepiness and problems focusing at school, as well as behavioral problems.
 Children and adolescents often undergo surgery to remove the tonsils to help treat sleep apnea, but if obesity is not treated, it will likely return.
-Obstructive sleep apnea has also been shown to improve or go away after bariatric surgery in many patients.
+Obstructive sleep apnea has been shown to improve or go away after bariatric surgery in many patients as the obesity improves.

 Idiopathic intracranial hypertension (IIH), formerly known as pseudotumor cerebri, is a medical problem caused by increased pressure inside the skull.
 Symptoms can include headache, visual changes, ringing in the ears, nausea and vomiting.
-There is often no obvious cause for this condition, but it has been associated with obesity and symptoms frequently improve several months after bariatric surgery.
+There is often no obvious cause for this condition, but it has been associated with obesity and symptoms frequently improve within months of undergoing bariatric surgery.

 QUALITY OF LIFE

-Many children and adolescents affected by obesity feel that their obesity and health issues have a negative impact on their quality of life and emotional health.
+Many children and adolescents with obesity feel that their obesity and health issues have a negative impact on their quality of life and emotional health.
 This may be due to teasing, bullying, and the physical challenge of carrying extra weight.
 Several research studies have shown significant improvement in quality of life after metabolic and bariatric surgery in children and adolescents.

-Binge eating and purging (also known as called bulimia nervosa) has been seen in some adolescents with obesity who desire bariatric surgery.
-Eating disturbances are quite serious.
+Binge eating and purging (also called bulimia nervosa) has been seen in some adolescents with obesity who desire bariatric surgery.
 There is limited research on outcomes following bariatric surgery in teens with eating disorders.
-For this reason, bariatric surgery in these adolescents is generally discouraged unless the eating disturbance has been appropriately treated and is well managed.
+For this reason, metabolic and bariatric surgery is only recommended once the child is stable and receiving ongoing treatment for this disorder.

-Who should be considered for weight loss surgery?
+Who should be considered for metabolic and bariatric surgery?

-Recommended selection criteria for adolescents being considered for a bariatric procedure include:
+Recommended selection criteria for children and adolescents being considered for a bariatric procedure include:

-Despite the above minimum BMI criteria, many insurance companies will not cover bariatric surgical procedures for adolescents under the age of 18 years.
-Insurance companies may also have different criteria or only cover a certain specific procedure or procedures.
-If you are considering bariatric surgery for your child, it would be helpful to contact your insurance company to see if these procedures are covered under your plan
+Despite the above minimum BMI criteria, some insurance companies will not cover bariatric surgical procedures for adolescents under the age of 18 years.
+Insurance companies may have different criteria or only cover certain procedures.
+If you are considering bariatric surgery for your child, it would be helpful to contact your insurance company to see if these procedures are covered under your plan.

 Team approach to bariatric surgery in children and adolescents

-Adolescents who have bariatric surgery should be evaluated and cared for by a team of expert individuals.
-The makeup of this team may vary among institutions, but may typically include the following members:
+Children who have bariatric surgery should be evaluated and cared for by a team of expert individuals.
+The makeup of this team may vary among institutions, but may include the following members:

-- Bariatric Surgeon – experienced in performing bariatric procedures.
+- Bariatric and/or Pediatric Surgeon – experienced in performing bariatric procedures.